pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

     strength_reduce_u64_div time:   [40.477 us 41.581 us 42.891 us]
     fast_divide_u64_div     time:   [69.069 us 69.562 us 70.100 us]

-The hardware doesn't care, and reciprocal is only a bit slower (1.8 ns/division instead of 1.3 ns/division) presumably because the relevant `PartialReciprocal` struct must now be loaded in each iteration.
+The hardware doesn't care, and Reciprocal is only a bit slower (1.8 ns/division instead of 1.3 ns/division) presumably because the relevant `PartialReciprocal` struct must now be loaded in each iteration.